ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 - (map (lambda (x) (\* x x)) a-list)
 - and so on

-We know that LISP stands for **LIS**t **P**rocessor and know we understand why.
-We see clearly why it's a good language for learning basics of CS, and even why Uncle Bob itself says that maybe in the future a lot a disparate language will converge on some kind of LISP.
+We know that LISP stands for **LIS**t **P**rocessor and we understand why.
+We see clearly why it's a good language for learning basics of CS, and even why [Uncle Bob](https://fr.wikipedia.org/wiki/Robert_C._Martin) itself says that maybe in the future a lot a disparate language will converge on some kind of LISP.

-If one day hardware capacity is no more a limitation, it can be indeed the only language to produce any DSL you want, that all developer could understand around the world without struggling with new weird language mechanics, but focus on a syntax+algebra that describe perfectly a domain...
+If one day hardware capacity is no more a limitation, it can be indeed the only language to produce any DSL you want, that all developer could understand around the world without struggling with new weird language mechanics, but focus on a syntax + algebra that describe perfectly a domain...

 ## Go Back To Work